jlrastrol/Cryptocurrency_-python/README.md

 	$ pip install -r requirements.txt

-To launch the Flask application, use the following command inside the "**operationsApi**" directory:
+To launch the Flask application, use the following command inside the "**Cryptocurrency5000**" directory:

 	$ python app.py